Autonomous-Finance/ao-process-testing/README.md

 ### Replicated Code - Mocking `ao` & `aos`

 `test/mocked-env/ao/ao.lua` contains minimum functionality such as to facilitate the simulation of message communication.
-It borrows a lot from the setup of the [aos-test-kit](https://github.com/permaweb/aos-test-kit).
+It borrows from the setup of the [aos-test-kit](https://github.com/permaweb/aos-test-kit).

 We replicate some code from [aos](https://github.com/permaweb/aos.git) - `test/mocked-env/ao/handlers.lua` and `test/mocked-env/ao/handlers-utils.lua` are used for matching the actual handlers of *app process*